 Remember that one year when Carlos Quentin, after barely registering for two years in Arizona, came to Chicago and tore the place up for 36 homers, a .394 OBP and fifth place in MVP voting?
 Well, it happened.
 I swear.

 AMERICAN LEAGUE WEST

 Key fact: Led infielders with 15 Outs Above Average

 Prior to 2020's shortened schedule, who was the only Angels teammate of Mike Trout who ever put up more WAR (per Baseball Reference) in the same season as Trout?
 Sure, it required Trout only playing 114 games, but still, way to go, Andrelton.

 Key fact: 6.3 WAR, 6th among NL position players

 Ensberg’s 2005 teammates included Roger Clemens, Andy Pettitte, Jeff Bagwell, Lance Berkman, Craig Biggio and Roy Oswalt.
 That year -- a year the Astros made the World Series, we remind you -- Ensberg was better than all of them, leading the team in homers (36), RBIs (101) and OPS (.945).

 Key fact: Only player to start all 162 games

-If Semien ends up repeating his 2019 season, maybe he’ll ascend to the level of true superstar.
+It remains to be seen if Semien will ever repeat this performance.
 For now it looks like a peak … or an outlier.
 (By the way, we’re giving Bob Welch career points here: His 27 wins in 1990 remain remarkable, but he also got NL MVP votes three years prior, so it’s not so crazy.)

 Mariners: Bret Boone, 2B, 2001